American Revolution Unit

 We read and listened to many, many books – picture books, chapter books and books on tape.
 Some of our favorites were:

-Below is a wonderful book my husband bought from the HSLDA table at our homeschool convention a couple of years ago.
+Below is a wonderful book my husband bought from the HSLDA table at our homeschool convention.
 I highly recommend it!

 The America’s Heritage: An Adventure in Liberty curriculum had many nice lessons for things such as the Declaration of Independence, George Washington, John Hancock, the Constitution, and the Bill of Rights.
 I think you can order a FREE CD-ROM of the lessons by going to their site!